msolefonte/tww2-vco2-main/docs/factions/vampire-counts/README.md

 ### Von Carstein

 * **Route I:**
-    * Conquer, ally with or assimilate all provinces of the Empire and Sylvannia
+    * Conquer, ally with or assimilate all provinces of the Empire and Sylvania
 * **Route II:**
 	* Build the Altdorf Imperial Palace and the Von Carstein Court Hall